 With the clear command you can clear your matrix and set all pixels to black.
-You simply have to use clear without any additional parameters.
+There are no additional parameters.
+Simply use clear

 The Fade command

 To get some effects like you know from the simple lines engine, you can fade out your matrix.
 This means with every new frame the old picture of your matrix will be darkened by a given value until its completely black.
 When you draw new things on every frame and you fade out the old one, you will get a smooth fading effect.